skypjack/entt/docs/md/entity.md

 Once there are multiple registries available, however, one or more methods are needed to transfer information from one container to another.
-This results in the `stomp` member functions of the `registry` class .<br/>
+This results in the `stamp` member functions of the `registry` class .<br/>
-These functions allow to take one entity from a registry and use it to _stomp_ one or more entities in another registry (or even the same, actually making local copies).
+These functions allow to take one entity from a registry and use it to _stamp_ one or more entities in another registry (or even the same, actually making local copies).